PDLT-University-of-York/test-split-site/docs/ultra/announcements.md

 !!!
 Warning

-     This feature only works when you first create the announcement.
-If you edit the announcement after saving and check this option, the email will not be sent.
+     This feature only works before you 'post' your announcement.
+Once 'posted', the announcement can't be edited to then send an email, a new copy of the announcement must be made.

 5. Use the **Schedule Announcement > Show on/Hide on dates** if you want the announcement to be visible for a specific time period.